 George A. Ingalls was a Norco resident who died in Vietnam on April 16, 1967 and posthumously received the Congressional Medal of Honor.
 Army Specialist Ingalls threw himself onto a grenade to save the lives of the members of his squad.
 His gallantry and selfless devotion to his comrades were in keeping with the highest tradition of the military service and the United States Army.
 As a youth, George was involved with local sports, attending Norco Junior High, and Corona High School.
 Ingalls was also the president of the youth group at the Community Church of Norco.
 George Ingalls had a sense of loyalty not only to his sports teams, but to his family, his church, his community and his country.
 Because of his dedication and supreme sacrifice, the City of Norco has named its largest park in his honor, George Ingalls Equestrian Event Center.

-The Committee is currently conducting fundraising efforts for: Commemorative bricks and/or pavers, Service branch medallions, Ingalls Memorial Statue, Les We Forget Columns, and information is available for purchase or donation; please see Sponsorship Opportunities section for more details.
+The Committee is currently conducting fundraising efforts for: Commemorative bricks and/or pavers, Service branch medallions, special events, Memorial improvements and ongoing maintenance.
+Information is available for purchase or donation; please see Sponsorship Opportunities section for more details.
 Visit this page frequently for information on operating hours and special military occasions.
 Thank you for your support!

 Through generous donations the Veterans Memorial Executive Committee is able to offer financial aid to Veterans or families of Veterans who need assistance paying for a Veterans Memorial Brick.
 These funds will be distributed to the Veteran or Veteran’s family to help offset costs for Veterans who otherwise may be excluded from participating.

 To apply for assistance, view the George Ingalls Veterans Memorial Brick Assistance Program.